What the Rain Might Bring

 - Pages: 144

-TBW Books presents What the Rain Might Bring, the debut photobook by Dylan Hausthor.
-The edition is designed as a physical object: a minimalist cover with a simple title, black edge and spine printing, and no internal text.
-The result is a quiet, immersive read where sequencing and material choices carry the narrative.
+What the Rain Might Bring is the debut photobook by Dylan Hausthor, published by TBW Books in 2024.
+The hardcover volume is designed as a deliberate object: black edge and spine printing, a minimalist cover, and a text-free interior in which sequencing and material form carry the work in full.

 About Dylan Hausthor

-Their practice combines photography with performance, research-driven storytelling, and field-based attention to places and species.
-Hausthor’s work has been exhibited internationally, and their books are held in the permanent collection of MoMA.
-Alongside art-making, they teach topics including ritual practice, mushroom foraging, and photography—contexts that inform the constructed documentary tone in What the Rain Might Bring.
+Their practice combines photography with performance, research-driven storytelling, and field-based attention to particular places and species.
+Alongside their art-making, Hausthor teaches subjects including ritual practice, mushroom foraging, and photography — contexts that inform the constructed documentary tone running through What the Rain Might Bring.

 Publisher / Manufacturer: